Arab Academy has an Arabic online course for everyone!

 Below is a list of our AB Initio / GCSE courses:

-These courses are designed for young children from KG – Year 5.
+This is a great way to learn Arabic online for kids between kindergarten and fifth grade.
 It is based on short stories.
 Young learners begin by learning the alphabet, and then learn to speak Arabic through situations that relate to their age.
 This is done by giving them stories and interesting puzzles that revolve around important topics such as: jobs, colors, numbers, food, outings, members, etc.

 Below is a list of our Graded Stories courses: